Modisi

-Modisi is a village in South Bolaang Mongondow Regency, North Sulawesi Province, Indonesia.
+Modisi is a town in South Bolaang Mongondow Regency, North Sulawesi Province, Indonesia.
+Modisi is divided into hamlets, namely Hamlet One Modisi and Dusun Dua Modisi, and there are 4 Rukun tetangga (RT), namely RT 01, RT 02, RT 03 and RT 04.

 Geography

 Modisi is located at the southern tip of the island of Sulawesi.
 The land area is 248.6 hectares.
-Modisi is also a town that has a coastline of 3.7 kilometers.
+Modisi also has a coastline of 3.7 kilometers.
 The town is also surrounded by hills and mountain ranges.
-The land area is dominated by hilly areas with some lowlands in the coastal area.
+The land area is dominated by hilly terrain with some lowlands in the coastal area.
 The elevation interval of the plains is between 0-40% with the highest peak in the dinopian plume.
 Modisi has a tropical rainforest climate with heavy to very heavy rainfall year-round.
 With an average of 24.9 C, December is the warmest month, while July is the coldest, averaging 23.6 C. The average rainfall is 2,367 mm/year with the driest climate around August and the wettest in January.
 The intensity of sunlight is on average 53% and relative humidity is ±84%.

 Climate

 Modisi has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.
 Modisi's climate is tropical.
 Modisi has a significant amount of rainfall during the year.
 This is true even for the driest month.
 This location is classified as Af by Köppen and Geiger.
-The average temperature in Modisi is 24.5 °C | 76.0 °F. Approx. 2367 mm | 93.2 inches of precipitation falls every year With an average of 24.9 °C | 76.9 °F, December is the warmest month.
+The average temperature in Modisi is 24.5 °C | 76.0 °F. Approx. 2367mm | 93.2 inches of precipitation falls every year With an average of 24.9 °C | 76.9 °F, December is the warmest month.
 At 23.6 °C | Average 74.5 °F, July is coldest month of the year.